 </p:documentation>

-Must be a space separated list of URIs, absolute or relative to the input.
+Each style sheet must be specified as a URI, absolute or relative to the input.

-Style sheets specified through this option are called "[user style
+Style sheets specified through this option or through the "Formatting standard" option are called

 sheets](https://www.w3.org/TR/CSS2/cascade.html#cascade)".
 They can be linked (using an